Your dog has bad breath? (What you can do about it)

 11. liver diseases

-Liver disease in your pet can be life-threatening, as the liver performs very important functions in the body.
+Liver disease in your pet can be life-threatening because the liver performs important functions in the body.

 The critical functions of the liver are to detoxify the blood, strengthen the immune system and support metabolic processes.
 If these functions are impaired, your pet's health will be severely compromised.